grantek/minisynth32/README.md

 0.2mm layer height, with the visible layer lines horizontal in the finished part.

-Specifically, use "tree" support, which builds a tower of support starting on the build plate and reaching across to the overhanging parts.
-I also prefer to increase the vertical distance between the support and the printed part to make it easier to remove.
+Specifically, use "tree" support for the face, which builds a tower of support starting on the build plate and reaching across to the overhanging parts.
+I also prefer to increase the vertical distance between the support and the printed part to make it easier to remove (0.4mm gap for a 0.2mm layer height).

 The shell was modeled in FreeCAD using the Part workbench, which uses simple geometric shapes added and subtracted from each other.
 If you want to modify